mi3nts/pmModeling/modelTraining/src/README.md

 ### Combine daily dataframes into monthly dataframes and add monthly PM dataframes.
 The daily CSV files are combined together and PM2.5 data CSV file combine with matched datetime using <code>combine_monthlyDF.py</code> script.
 The outputs are monthly CSV files with all the matched data with senosr locations.

+### Combine monthly dataframes and Optimize hyper-parameters.
+Using <code>hype_opt.py</code> script, combine all those monthly CSV files and split data into training and validation sets.
+Define the hyperparameters and use k-fold cross validation to avoid the over fitting.
+The output is print statement of best hyperparameters.

 ### Combine monthly dataframes and Train a model and evaluate it.
 Using <code>build_model.py</code> script, combine all those monthly CSV files and define two groups - historical and forecast - based on selected variables.
-Then it trains models for each groups and evaluate them.
+Then it trains models for each groups with best hyperparametes and evaluate them.
 The outputs are the trained models and plots of evaluations.